osmosis-labs/fe-content/cms/earn/README.md

 The currently accepted `tags` are:
 - **Stablecoin**: indicating that the asset(s) required by the strategy is a stablecoin of a world fiat currency.
 - **Blue Chip**: (top 50 mcap) indicating that one or more of the assets required for deposit in the strategy are of a high Market Capitalization--in this case, ranked among the top 50 on CoinGecko.
-- **Correlated**: indicating that all assets that are deposited or represent the position would follow a similar price action due to having a common relative asset.
+- **Correlated**: indicating that all deposit assets follow a similar price action due to having a common relative asset.
 For example:
-  - USDC/USDT LP is correlated because both the USDC and USDT prices are meant to follow the same asset (i.e., U.S. Dollar), or
+  - USDC/USDT LP is correlated because both the USDC and USDT prices are meant to follow the same asset (i.e., the U.S. Dollar).
-  - Liquid Staking strategies are also considered correlated, because the staked token and the LST are closely related, even though only the LST is accruing relative value.
-  In contrast, dpeositing, say, ETH tokens to mint FRAX tokens is not correlated, because FRAX price follows USD--not ETH.

 ### Examples